-From its beginnings as a replacement for a centralized database, the Domain Name System (DNS) has evolved into a dynamic, highly-distributed question-answer protocol.
-The proverbial 'phone book of the internet' has increased in complexity and scale alongside the rapid growth of the world wide web.
-One primary example is DNSSEC (Domain Name System Security Extensions): the founding architects of DNS did not include any inherent security protections for the protocol, an omission that eventually proved untenable as attackers discovered opportunities to forge records and direct users to fraudulent websites.
+From its beginnings as a replacement for a centralized database, the Domain Name System (DNS) has evolved into a dynamic, highly distributed, question-answer protocol.
+The proverbial "phone book of the internet" has increased in complexity and scale alongside the rapid growth of the World Wide Web.
+One primary example is Domain Name System Security Extensions (DNSSEC).
+The founding architects of DNS did not include any inherent security protections for the protocol, an omission that eventually proved untenable as attackers discovered opportunities to forge records and direct users to fraudulent websites.
 DNSSEC was thus introduced to add a layer of authenticity and integrity to DNS responses.
 But how does it work?
-And what technical realities do zone admins need to consider?
+And what technical realities do zone administrators need to consider?

-But why add the complexity of two key pairs?
-The reasoning becomes apparent once we understand how DNSSEC establishes a chain of trust.
-While ZSKs sign the RRSets, we need a way to sign the DNSKEYs themselves..
-Otherwise, malicious actors could spoof DNS responses, returning their own DNSKEY records.
-To solve this problem, DNSSEC established the Delegation Signing (DS) record, which publishes a fingerprint of the public Key Signing Key in the parent zone.
+However, without an established "chain of trust" model with public resolvers, malicious actors could theoretically spoof DNS responses and return a forged DNSKEY record to compromise the integrity of the zone.
+To solve this problem, DNSSEC established the delegation signer (DS) record, which publishes a fingerprint of the public KSK in the parent zone (e.g., .com or .net).
 During validation, the resolver will ensure the DS record of the parent zone matches the corresponding DNSKEY record of the child zone to authenticate the legitimacy of the child's key pair.
-This chain of trust model is maintained all the way to the root zone, which has corresponding 'Trust Anchors' built into most recursive resolvers.
+This chain of trust is maintained all the way to the root zone, which includes trust anchors built into most recursive resolvers.

-Thus, two key pairs are used to ease the burden of management for the organization: 'Rolling-over' keys is a recommended security best practice to reduce the window for potential compromise, but updating the DS record with the Registrar can be a time-consuming and tricky process (more on this later).
-The ideal architecture from a security and operational perspective is to self-sign a frequently-rotated key pair with a more enduring, computationally expensive key pair.
-Consequently, zone admins rotate Zone Signing Keys frequently, while Key Signing Keys and their corresponding DS records are only updated periodically.
-This nimble implementation protects the zone against potential threats while ensuring the amount of required DNSSEC maintenance is sustainable.
+Why sign the DNSKEY record with a separate key pair?
+The aforementioned KSK was introduced to ease the burden of management for the zone admin.
+"Rolling over" keys is a recommended security best practice to reduce the window for potential compromise.
+However, updating the DS record with the Registrar can be a cumbersome undertaking.
+Thus, the ideal architecture from a security and operational perspective is to self-sign a frequently rotated key pair (ZSK) with a separate, more enduring key pair (KSK).
+Consequently, zone admins rotate ZSKs frequently, while KSKs and their corresponding DS records are only updated periodically.
+This shrewd implementation protects the zone against potential threats while minimizing the amount of ongoing DNSSEC maintenance.

 Zone Administration Considerations

-Unlike HTTPs, the end user has no visibility into whether a DNS response was verified by DNSSEC, nor is there a means of forcing all queries to leverage the extension in the browser.
+Unlike with HTTPS, the end user has no visibility into whether a DNS response was verified by DNSSEC, nor is there a means of forcing all queries to leverage the extension in the browser.
 DNSSEC enablement is completely dependent on zone enforcement and resolver compatibility.
-That said, proper implementation is paramount, as resolvers will fail to return DNS responses if DNSSEC is setup incorrectly anywhere along the chain of trust.
+That said, proper implementation is paramount, as strict validating resolvers will fail to return DNS responses if DNSSEC is implemented incorrectly anywhere along the chain of trust.
 Consequently, executing a successful key rollover is essential to avoid a potential denial of service (DoS) event.

-As mentioned, DNS admins can rollover Zone Signing Keys frequently since all required tasks reside within the organization.
-However, updating Key Signing Keys requires modifying the DS record of the parent zone, a more complicated process involving an external party (typically the Registrar).
+DNS admins can rollover ZSKs frequently since all required tasks reside within the organization.
+However, updating KSKs requires modifying the DS record of the parent zone, a more complicated process involving an external party (typically the Registrar).
 There are two recommended approaches to successfully execute this:

-Dual Signing: The zone admin can sign the ZSK with both old and new KSK key pairs.
+- Dual Signing: The zone admin can sign the ZSK with both old and new KSK key pairs.
 From there, the zone owner needs to work with the registrar to update the DS record.
-Once this is complete AND the old DS record TTL is fully expired, the zone admin can delete the old KSK.
+Once this is complete and the old DS record time to live (TTL) is fully expired, the zone admin can delete the old KSK.

 While DNSSEC prevents DNS forgery via public key encryption, the extension increases the size of the zone file.
 Consequently, nameservers may exhaust more bandwidth responding to queries, leaving DNSSEC-enabled zones more susceptible to DNS flood attacks.
-Fortunately, Fast DNS offers unparalleled DDOS resilience and guarantees a 100% uptime SLA.
-Built on a distributed anycast network, Fast DNS retains sufficient capacity to absorb the largest attacks without sacrificing performance.
-Thus, enabling DNSSEC with Fast DNS simply adds a layer of integrity to an already performant and resilient DNS platform.
+Fortunately, Akamai Edge DNS offers unparalleled DDoS resilience and guarantees a 100% uptime SLA.
+Built on a distributed anycast network, Edge DNS retains sufficient capacity to absorb the largest attacks without sacrificing performance.
+Thus, enabling DNSSEC with Edge DNS simply adds a layer of integrity to an already performant and resilient DNS platform.

 Explore Akamai's Diverse DNS Oriented Solutions

-If you find this blog useful, continue your exploration with these references.
-Everything Akamai deploys depends on our Intelligent Edge DNS platform.
+If you found this blog useful, continue your exploration with these references.
+Everything Akamai deploys depends on our Intelligent Edge DNS Platform.
 Akamai expands our platform to enable a range of services for domain owners:

-New White Paper - Designing DNS for Availability and Resilience against DDoS Attacks is a white paper that explains how Akamai deploys Fast DNS with multiple vectors of global resilience.
+- Read Designing DNS for Availability and Resilience against DDoS Attacks, a new white paper that explains how Akamai deploys Edge DNS with multiple vectors of global resilience

-Achieve domain stability and resilience with Akamai Fast DNS service.
+- Achieve domain stability and resilience with Akamai Edge DNS service

-Load balance your data centers, cloud deployments, and CDNs with Akamai's Cloud Based Global Server Load Balancing (GSLB) solution - GTM.
+- Load balance your data centers, cloud deployments, and CDNs with Akamai's cloud-based global server load balancer -- Global Traffic Management

-Ensure every device in your network checks a DNS security tool - ensuring the domain name resolved NOT malware, phishing, or a botnet.
-Akamai's Enterprise Threat Protection (ETP) and DNSi/SPS solutions turn your DNS resolver into a security tool.
+- Ensure every device in your network checks a DNS security tool -- ensuring the domain name resolved NOT malware, phishing, or a botnet.
+Akamai Enterprise Threat Protection and DNSi/SPS solutions turn your DNS resolver into a security tool

-Use this form to ask for Akamai help.
-We can have someone contact you to help with your DNS questions.
+- Use this form to ask for Akamai help.
+We will have someone contact you to help with your DNS questions

 The private Zone Signing Key encrypts the hashed record set, generating the digital signature/RRSIG records